sayanything830/18-asset-management/lab-melanie/README.md

-# 17 Bearer Auth
+# 18 AWS - S3
 This is a program that allows users to create a user account with a username, email, and password, then encrypts the password before saving to the MongoDB.
 It uses an authenication process to check for valid username and password when signing back in.
-It also allows a user to add a gallery item associated to their account.
+This program allows a user to add a gallery item associated to their account.
 The gallery item can be created, read, updated, and deleted.
+With AWS, this program can now updoad an image to AWS storage and store the url of the image in MongoDB.

 ## Installing and Getting Started
 Fork and git clone this repository to your local computer.
 Navigate to `lab-melanie` from the terminal and enter `npm install`, this will install all necessary packages to run the program.